acmutd/acmutd.github.io/_events/acm-google.md

 ---
-name: "ACM + Google"
+name: "#TwitterAtUTD"
-date: "September 29 2016 8:30 PM"
+date: "January 19, 2017 8:30 PM"
-location: "ATC 1.102"
+location: "SPN 1.2"
-description: "Join us and a panel of engineers & recruiters from Google to learn about the inner workings, internships, and careers at one of the world’s leaders in technology.
-Free pizza & Google swag.
-RSVP at acmutd.co/google"
+description: "Come to our lit spring semester kick-off event to learn about resume building and engineering opportunities at Twitter presented by our very own UTD Alum!"
-featured: false
+featured: true
 ---